rawat248/Delimills/README.md

 # **CRUD APP USING API**

-It's basically an application to add images into card from backened using api.
-We can add the images by add button, if we want to change title, description, image URL we can edit it using edit button.
+It's a gallery based project where images comes from backened using api.
+We can add images by add button, if we want to change title, description, image URL we can edit it using edit button.
 We can also delete particular card by delete button.

 ### ADD IMAGE
 ![](d1.png)